Composite Linear Quotient Orderings of Ideals and Modified Anticycles: Abstract

 \section{Abstract}

-In this paper we give a construction for a linear quotient ordering of a class of products of two ideals which have linear quotients.
-We apply this construction to give a class of modified anticycle graphs whose square and cube have linear quotients.
+In this paper we describe sufficient conditions for a power of a sum of two edge ideals to have linear quotients.
+We apply this result to give a class of modified anticycle graphs whose squared and cubed edge ideals have linear quotients.